2021 Reading Raises Interest Kits

 - Distribute kid-friendly savings brochures via the drive-through.

 - Offer online “virtual” bank tours by recording a staff member walking through the branch and recording using their phone.

 Need more books for your community?

-Fill out the form below for more information on how to receive this year's kit!
+Fill out this form for more information on how to receive this year’s kit!

 Reading Raises Interest Kit Archive